ebingrav/avwiki/Morgue_Command.md

 MORGUE RETRIEVE recovers an item from the morgue.
 Note that you can only retrieve your items after a waiting period has expired.
 There is also a fee associated with this act.
-See HELP [MORGUE COSTS](Morgue_Costs "wikilink") for how the fee & waiting period change with level.
+See HELP [MORGUE COSTS](Morgue_Costs.md "wikilink") for how the fee & waiting period change with level.
 For the purposes of calculating this fee, a container counts as a single object.

 MORGUE ABANDON removes one of your items from the morgue without recovering it.
 Abandoned items are PERMANENTLY DELETED!
 Do not feel